-This programme allows you to specialise in national and international history with the option of also incorporating courses from a variety of other subjects such as politics, English or sociology.
+This programme allows you to specialise in national and international history with the option of also incorporating courses from a variety of other subjects such as politics, English, sociology or a foreign language.

 The aims of the programme are: